mcgrof/kvm-boot/README.md

 defaults that might work for most, allowing you to override with environment variables.

+## Advanced networking - sharing VPN network

+Suppose your laptop has a connection to the internet but also uses a tun interface for VPN, so your VPN interface is tun0.
+If you wanted to share that you can also do so with the guests, just re-run setup-kvm-switch but now with the KVM_BOOT_NETDEV=tun0 assuming your VPN interface is tun0.

+	# export KVM_BOOT_NETDEV=tun0
+	./setup-kvm-switch
+	Setting up switch on tap0
+	net.ipv4.ip_forward = 1

+Your guests should magically now also be able to share the VPN network with you.

 # KVM use for users

 You will want to enable use of kvm for users.
 Typically this can be done